-Consult a counselor to help you find enjoyment in things again.
-Simply click here to find one now.
+Speak to an accredited and experienced therapist to help you find enjoyment in things again.
+Simply click here to connect with one via BetterHelp.com.

 It seems like a person’s mental health is under constant attack these days.
 We have a media that delivers bad news 24/7, toxic politics, the immeasurable challenges of things like climate change… and that’s before we even get to the day-to-day pressures of modern living.